Best Brake Fluid Testers (2026) – Top Picks for Accurate Results

 Using a Brake Fluid Tester

-Usually, manufacturers have a specified mileage or period, after which you need to change the brake fluid.
-For the test, you would need a dirty cloth, a pentester, or a multimeter and the knowledge on how to test brake fluid with a multimeter or an LED pen.
+Usually, manufacturers specify a mileage or time after which you need to change the brake fluid.
+For the test, you would need a dirty cloth, a pentester, or a multimeter, and the knowledge on how to test brake fluid with a multimeter or an LED pen.

 A test can be completed in just a few minutes, say 2 to 5.
-You should find an LED pen that is compatible with your vehicle’s brake fluid type, whether DOT3, 4 or 5, because not all work for all fluids.
-You should then locate the brake fluid reservoir, normally located on the firewall.
-Wipe off surrounding areas before you open it, to avoid introducing contaminants into the fluid.
+You should find an LED pen that is compatible with your vehicle’s brake fluid type, whether DOT3, 4, or 5, because not all work for all fluids.
+You should then locate the brake fluid reservoir, which is normally on the firewall.
+Wipe down the surrounding areas before opening it to avoid introducing contaminants into the fluid.

 Power up the tester, and the green light turns on automatically.
-Select the mode for the type of brake fluid you are using, and then remove the protective cap from the pen.
-Remove the caps and dip the probes into the brake fluid and watch the reading.
-The readings are usually from 0-4%, with 4 being the highest percentage, which necessitates a fluid change.
+Select the brake fluid type, then remove the protective cap from the pen.
+Remove the caps, dip the probes into the brake fluid, and watch the reading.
+The readings are usually 0-4%, with 4 being the highest, which necessitates a fluid change.

-After removing the probes, wipe them off and close the reservoir almost as immediately.
+After removing the probes, wipe them off and close the reservoir as quickly as possible.
 For a detailed illustration, watch this video:

 What to Consider While Buying a Brake Fluid Tester